fadilfadz01/Apk2Appx_Converter/README.md

 ### Requirements
 * Windows 10 PC
-* APK package targeting API 19 or higher
+* APK package targeting API 19 or lower

+### Known Issues
+- Some APK files can't be processed well by this tool and will fail to convert, one of the reasons this happens is if the icon is a PNG or an Android Vector Graphic

 ### Screenshots
 ![Apk2Appx Converter](https://user-images.githubusercontent.com/66063294/131654296-cb46f14c-9f2b-485c-a02e-d83269e854cd.png)